rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 Nmap is most useful when used in conjunction with the following common flags:

-- `-Pn`: (No ping) Skips the Nmap discovery stage altogether.
-Normally, Nmap the discovery stage to determine active machines for heavier scanning.
+- `-Pn`: (No ping) Skips the Nmap discovery stage.
+Normally, Nmap uses the discovery stage to determine active machines for heavier scanning.

 - `-sV`:  Enables version detection.
 Alternatively, you can use `-A`, which enables version detection, OS detection, script scanning, and traceroute.